PR0M3TH3AN/BitcoinConference2024-MeshtasticWorkshop/src/Script/Meshtastic Workshop Script.md

 ![](http://hedgedoc.malin.onl/uploads/0cd467d2-d57f-47e7-8793-62ff7d15e532.jpg)

-Let's talk about how Meshtastic uses encryption so we can better understand how keep our messages secure.
+Let's talk about how Meshtastic uses encryption so we can better understand how to keep our messages secure.

 Meshtastic does use strong AES256 encryption to secure its channels, ensuring that messages sent within these channels remain private.